‘’See a lot, be a generalist. Be security agnostic” -Andy Redleaf, fund manager

 However, the IL&FS mess has cast a shadow on the NBFC space.
 Thus, in FY19-20, only NBFCs with strong internal control, business models and best risk practices would continue to do well.

-There is already a gradual loosening up of liquidity and lowering of interest rate.
+There is already a gradual loosening up of liquidity and lowering of the interest rate.
 If the banks pass this on to their customer, the demand for loans may go up considerably.
 However, PSUs need to ensure prudent lending and curtail NPAs in the light of bad default experiences in the past.

 The consolidation wave being witnessed in the banking space is expected to continue.
 The most recent one being the merger of Public sector banks- Bank of Baroda, Dena Bank and Vijaya Bank.
 The advantages are a larger asset base which can be leveraged to improved NIMs.

-India is witnessing a change from the savings predominant economy to a consumption driven one.
+India is witnessing a change from the savings predominant economy to a consumption-driven one.

 The gradual shift from the bottom of the pyramid demography to the burgeoning middle class led growth is making all the difference.
 Thus, with higher penetration and rising middle-class aspiration, the consumption story is expected to continue into FY19-20.

-Further, with easy access to credit from microfinance institutions and second tier financing, the consumer cycle for growth of staples is expected to be robust.
+Further, with easy access to credit from microfinance institutions and second-tier financing, the consumer cycle for growth of staples is expected to be robust.
 However, the same cannot be said for discretionary purchases.